rwxrob/zet/20220322072950/README.md

 What if we did a UPDATED file that just had an isosec time stamp?
 It seems so simple but would work with or without any other hosting system.
+One thing this would allow is the creation of multiple UPDATED files within the same monorepo so that different things within it could trigger different updates without having to rely on the one tag for the entire git repo.
+That alone seems like reason enough to do it.